 The individual areas will be discussed in greater detail later.

-General information for understanding
+General explanatory information

 Instance token: